Downtown

 919 Broadway, Downtown

 The Frist has an entire gallery—the Martin ArtQuest Gallery—devoted to art activities where children can come by every day between 10 and 5:30 and on Sunday starting at 1 p.m.
 There are thirty decked-out stations set up for kids to experiment with different media including drawing, sculpting, printmaking, and even filmmaking with toy dinosaurs, plastic animals, and big toy spiders.
-For everyone else, there’s an encyclopedic lineup of rotating exhibitions from all over the world, as well as the recently renovated Martin ArtQuest Gallery, with interactive artmaking stations, some of which are inspired by the museum’s current exhibitions.
-Children (and adults) can experiment with different media including painting, printmaking, and animation.
+For everyone else, there’s an encyclopedic lineup of rotating exhibitions from all over the world.
 Bonus: Children under eighteen can visit for free.